- Graduate and Professional

 A range of software applications will be taught during the course.
 Occupancy modeling will be taught in the program PRESENCE although the R package “unmarked” will also be demonstrated.
 Density estimation will rely heavily on various R packages (primarily oSCR) as well as the program JAGS (for doing Bayesian analysis).
 Pre-course work will be required for all those not familiar with the program R, which will be used heavily in the class.
 Required exercises will be sent over email to participants at least 1 month before attending the course.
 It is essential that all participants arrive to the course with a basic familiarity with working in the R environment.

-Occupancy modeling will be taught by Dr. James Nichols (Senior Scientist, USGS Patuxent Wildlife Research Center) and Jim Hines (Computer Specialist, USGS-Patuxent); SCR analyses will be led by Dr. Andy Royle (Research Statistician, USGS-Patuxent) and Dr. Chris Sutherland (Assistant Professor of Quantitative, Population, and Spatial Ecology, University of Massachusetts) with additional instruction provided by Dr. Joe Kolowski (Research Scientist, Smithsonian Conservation Biology Institute).
+Occupancy modeling will be taught by Dr. James Nichols (Senior Scientist, USGS Patuxent Wildlife Research Center) and Jim Hines (Computer Specialist, USGS-Patuxent); SCR analyses will be led by Dr. Dan Linden (Statistician, NOAA) and Dr. Chris Sutherland (Assistant Professor of Quantitative, Population, and Spatial Ecology, University of Massachusetts) with additional instruction provided by Dr. Joe Kolowski (Research Scientist, Smithsonian Conservation Biology Institute).

 Smithsonian Conservation Biology Institute in Front Royal, Virginia